chutified/commodity-prices/README.md

 }
 ```

-__CommodityResponse__ holds the name of the commodity that was requested and its current market price per the returned unit.
-Response also has data about the last update: Unix time, change in the percentages and the float.
+__CommodityResponse__ holds the name of the commodity that was requested and its current market price.
+Response also has data about the last update: Unix time, change in the percentages and in the float.
 ```proto
 message CommodityResponse {
     string Name = 1;